 - Drop tablespoons of the chocolate almond mixture onto ungreased baking sheets.

 - Let the almond clusters chill in the freezer for 30 minutes.
-Then they are ready to serve.
+Enjoy!

 How do we calculate the nutrition info?